 For-Profit Colleges: Do Your Homework

 Higher education has long been the way that many Americans have pursued greater economic opportunity and increased earning potential.
-In recent years, more students have turned to for-profit colleges--whose investors make money when students enroll in the schools--for certificates and degrees, some involving online coursework.
-Enrollment at for-profit colleges has increased more than 225 percent since 1998.
+Many students have turned to for-profit colleges—whose investors make money when students enroll in the schools—for certificates and degrees, some involving online coursework.

 If you or your child are considering enrollment in a for-profit college, do your homework to be sure that you get the best value for your money and avoid problems:

 Industry Facts and Figures

 The for-profit college industry has been a source of high profits for Wall Street and private investors.
 A July 2012 report by a U.S. Senate committee found that 15 companies owned by Wall Street investors enrolled 63 percent of all students attending for-profit colleges.

 The Senate Committee also found that, while around 2,000 for-profit colleges nationwide enrolled about only 11 percent of all higher education students, those schools received nearly 25 percent of all federal financial aid— totaling about $32.1 billion each year.
 The largest 15 for-profit colleges received about 86 percent of their funding from federal, taxpayer-backed student loans and aid programs.